-Creators craft their Tweets inside of the platform.
-They are then able to choose a disclosure from one of three different disclosure styles which may appear at either the beginning or at the end of their content, before the required link.
+You will craft your Tweets inside the platform.
+You are then able to choose a disclosure from one of three different disclosure styles which may appear at either the beginning or at the end of your content, before the required link.

 Video Disclosure Options

 For captions or descriptions, only the first 180 characters of text will appear before the Show More button.
 The disclosure must appear before this button.
-The Creator will be asked to include the credit that you provide them in their Video.
-It will be in the form of text (pre-roll or overlay) or verbally mentioned and you will be provided with a timestamp where the disclosure can be found.
+Marketers will be asked to include the credit that they provide you in your Video.
+It will be in the form of text (pre-roll or overlay) or verbally mentioned and you will provid with a timestamp where the disclosure can be found.